 - Choice Hotels

-If you have a Chase card that earns Ultimate Rewards points, you’ll have the flexibility of transferring them to your Southwest Rapid Rewards account!
+If you have a Chase card that earns Ultimate Rewards points, you can transfer them to your Southwest Rapid Rewards account.

 Here are the most popular Chase credit cards that earn Ultimate Rewards points:

 |Card Name||Welcome Bonus||Our Review|

 |Chase Sapphire Preferred® Card||Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening||Read our review of the #1 card for beginners|

 |Chase Sapphire Reserve||Earn 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening||Read our review of the Chase Sapphire Reserve|